What is a District Leader (State Committee Member)?

-District Leaders, also known as State Committee Members on the ballot, represent each of the 21 Assembly District in Brooklyn.
+District Leaders, also known as State Committee Members, represent each of the 21 Assembly Districts in Brooklyn.

 They are elected, unpaid leaders of the Brooklyn Democratic Party.
 With the Chair of the Kings County Democratic Committee (“County Committee”), all 42 of the District Leaders across the county of Brooklyn together serve as the Executive Committee.
 One female and one male District Leader represent each Assembly District; every District Leader seat is up for election every two years.